modios/covid-graphql/README.md

 # covid-graphql
-A simple api that fetches the covid19-data for the countries that are avaliable.
+A simple API that fetches the covid19-data for the countries that are avaliable.
-The data curently include the dataset that provided https://coronavirus.jhu.edu/map.html.
+The data curently include the dataset that provided https://coronavirus.jhu.edu/map.html and the data from NPHO.
 (it's not the latest updated dataset).

-This small project was inspired by https://github.com/Covid-19-Response-Greece/covid19-greece-api
+This small project was inspired by and both datasets have been fetched form there, https://github.com/Covid-19-Response-Greece/covid19-greece-api

 # How to use.